van001/lesscode-fp/README.md

 ### Parallel ###

 ![Parallel](parallel.png) Doing bunch of things in parallel, waiting for the result and then doing something else.
-Also tolerating the failures instead of aborting on any error (if a file download fails it is ok, just write the error).
+Also, tolerating failures instead of aborting on error (if a file download fails it is ok, just write the error).

 **[Image Download](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/image-download)**